managing violence & aggression

 Risk Assessment & Dynamic Risk Assessments for the protection of lone workers.

-Posted in Uncategorized, conflict resolution, managing violence & aggression, personal safety, street survival tips on December 28th, 2010 by Chris – Be the first to comment
+Posted in conflict resolution, managing violence & aggression, personal safety, street survival tips, Uncategorized on December 28th, 2010 by Chris – 2 Comments

 Employers are by required by Health & Safety legislation and other supporting legislation to assess the risk of violence as they would any other workplace related potential hazard.
 This is the beginning or staring point of an objective process that includes control measures; included in this is training.